 INB400 Global Strategy and Management (not offered)

 There has been an explosive growth in the number of MNEs in recent years.
 Their contributions to the global economy are such that no student of business or economics can or should avoid thinking seriously about this phenomenon.
 In this course, we identify some of the most crucial challenges facing managers of MNEs.
-In the course we discuss how many of these challenges are unique to MNEs because of their geographically spread organizations that have to contend with cultural and institutional distances.
+In the course, we discuss how many of these challenges are unique to MNEs because of their geographically spread organizations that have to contend with cultural and institutional distances.
 We explore these challenges using an interactive approach whereby theory and cases are juxtaposed.

-The first part of course introduces the MNE and key drivers for strategic decision-making.
+The first part of the course introduces the MNE and key drivers for strategic decision-making.
 We define MNEs and examine the global leadership challenges facing their managers.
 We discuss, why and how firms choose to internationalize as well as the managerial challenges, such as the liability of foreignness, that firms face as they internationalize and enter new markets.
 This part of the course includes a discussion of international strategies in relation to external competitive pressures.
 We further explore subsidiary roles and subsidiary management as well as a particular kind of local adaptation: the bottom-of-the-pyramid markets.
 The course provides an overview and discussion of managerial challenges relating to the most international strategies and common operating modes that managers choose when they decide to enter and operate in foreign markets.
-The second part of the course deals with important characteristics of the external context for MNEs¿ international operations.
+The second part of the course deals with important characteristics of the external context for MNEs’ international operations.
 We introduce stakeholder theory as a framework to help managers identify and manage key relationships and discuss how managers can meet the challenges arising from external pressures to operate in a socially and environmentally responsible manner - corporate social responsibility (CSR).
 The course also introduces students to the concept of cultural distance and how this can be measured and the implication it has for managers in MNEs.
 Part of the external context of MNEs is the institutional context in which it operates.
-The course provide a thorough overview of two dominant strands of institutional theory rooted in economics and sociology and we discuss how insights from these strands of institutional theory help managers address the challenges that arise due to the differences they face in home and host country institutional contexts.
-In the final part of the course we identify fundamental managerial challenges when managing knowledge and human resources across borders.
+The course provides a thorough overview of two dominant strands of institutional theory rooted in economics and sociology and we discuss how insights from these strands of institutional theory help managers address the challenges that arise due to the differences they face in home and host country institutional contexts.
+In the final part of the course, we identify fundamental managerial challenges when transferring knowledge, practices, and human resources across borders.

 The philosophy of the course is that theory should be illustrated by rich, in-depth cases.
 The course makes use of a range of cases that have, for the most part, been developed especially for the course.
 Students are assigned to case-groups each of which has the responsibility for presenting and leading the discussion of a particular case.

-- ethics and corporate social responsibility
+•ethics and corporate social responsibility

 Knowledge - the candidate